Urgent Care for Animal Bites and Scratches

 At ConvenientMD, we encounter animal bites and scratches numerous times each and every day.
 While many can be treated quickly and efficiently, complications do arise and can only be avoided when injuries are addressed as soon as possible.
 If you or a family member has been bitten or scratched, we’re here to help.

 Ready to get treated?
-Just stop into any of our convenient urgent care locations in New Hampshire and Maine—you’ll never need to make an appointment ahead of time.
+Just stop into any of our convenient urgent care locations in New Hampshire, Maine, and Massachusetts—you’ll never need to make an appointment ahead of time.